FortiShield/MergeMate/README.md

 [//]: # (- [Run as a Bitbucket Pipeline]&#40;https://khulnasoft.github.io/mergemate/installation/bitbucket/&#41;)

 ## MergeMate Pro 💎
-[MergeMate Pro](https://www.khulnasoft.com/pricing/) is a hosted version of MergeMate, provided by CodiumAI.
+[MergeMate Pro](https://www.khulnasoft.com/pricing/) is a hosted version of MergeMate, provided by KhulnaSoft.
 It is available for a monthly fee, and provides the following benefits:
 1. **Fully managed** - We take care of everything for you - hosting, models, regular updates, and more.
 Installation is as simple as signing up and adding the MergeMate app to your GitHub\GitLab\BitBucket repo.
 2. **Improved privacy** - No data will be stored or used to train models.
 MergeMate Pro will employ zero data retention, and will use an OpenAI account with zero data retention.
 3. **Improved support** - MergeMate Pro users will receive priority support, and will be able to request new features and capabilities.